Habbas Law infographic

 (You can find out more about this ongoing recall by clicking here and viewing a full article from the New York Post.)

-Can You Sue Cottenelle for Damages?
+Can You Sue Cottonelle for Damages?

-Kimberly-Clark has reported that no serious illnesses have been no serious illnesses traced to the use of the company’s flushable hygienic wipes.
+Kimberly-Clark has reported that no serious illnesses have been traced to the use of the company’s flushable hygienic wipes.
 Although, this does not guarantee that there have not been any or that there will not be any serious incidents.
 Anyone who falls seriously ill due to a related bacterial infection or who accrued significant damages – like medical costs and missing wages – due to treating even a minor infection could feasibly have a valid product liability claim against the company.

 If you believe you might have a valid injury claim to file after using contaminated Cottonelle Flushable Wipes, then you should speak with a local attorney.
 People in San Jose and the Bay Area can call (888) 387-4053 to connect with Habbas & Associates.
 We offer free consultations to inquiring clients.